Norwegian Airlines Review – 5 Great Reasons to Choose Norwegian Air for Your Next Adventure

 Closing Thoughts

-I don’t understand why we refer to airlines as low-cost carriers anymore, given that almost all airlines charge for some amenities.
+I don’t understand why we still refer to airlines as low-cost carriers, given that almost all charge for amenities.
 The legacy model continues for international flights, including baggage, seat assignment, and meals, but realistically, you are either paying a flat fee or paying item by item.
 The result is the same.
 To compare appropriately, you must compare apples to apples.
-Or, calculate the total costs with all the add ons if they are not included.
+Or calculate the total costs, including all add-ons if applicable.
 My experience lately is that the legacy carriers are coming in cheaper for domestic US flights.
 However, this was not the case internationally.

 Now you’ve read my Norwegian Airlines review, share your thoughts below.
 Have you used Norwegian Airlines?